-All sources of taxable income from your employer should appear on your W-2 statement, but it's a bit trickier for independent contractors and business partners, especially when it comes to more complicated sources of income like fringe benefits.
+All sources of taxable income from your employer should appear on your W-2 statement, but it's a bit trickier for independent contractors and business partners.
+This is especially the case when it comes to more complicated sources of income like fringe benefits.

 All these forms of income are typically taxable in the year you receive them.
-If payday is Dec.
-31 but you don’t have time to get to the bank to cash or deposit the check until Jan.
-2, it’s taxable income in the year that ended on the last day of December.
-You could have cashed the check on that day—it was in your possession.
+If payday is December 31, but you don't have time to get to the bank to cash or deposit the check until January 2, it's taxable income in the year that ended on the last day of December.
+You could have cashed the check on that day because it was in your possession.

-An exception to this rule exists if you’re self-employed and use the accrual method of accounting.
-In this case, you would claim income at the time you earn it regardless of whether you’ve actually received it yet.
+An exception to this rule exists if you're self-employed and use the accrual method of accounting.
+You would claim income at the time you earn it in this case, regardless of whether you've actually received it yet.

 - Needs-based public assistance, including Supplemental Security Income

-- Public welfare fund or no-fault auto insurance disability insurance payments, or disability benefits for which your employer paid the insurance premiums
+- Public welfare fund, no-fault auto insurance disability insurance payments, or disability benefits for which your employer paid the insurance premiums

 - Employer-provided health insurance